ostdotcom/ost-sdk-ruby/README.md

 ### Devices Module

-Once a user is created via API, partner company should register user’s device with KIT.
-Post which they can activate user’s wallet on their device.
-Partner company can register multiple devices per user.
+Once a user is created via the API, you can register the user’s device with KIT.
+Next, activate the user’s wallet on the user's device.
+Multiple devices can be registered per user.

-Initialize a Device object to perform device specific actions, like registering devices:
+Initialize a Devices object to perform device-specific actions, like registering devices:

 ```ruby
 devices_service = ost_sdk.services.devices
 ```

-Create a new device for an existing user:
+Create a Device for User:

 ```ruby
 create_params = {}